LeenaYaseen/W07D01-Modern-JS/README.md

 - Use Reduce method in javascipt

 ## Agenda
-*Explaning of:*
+*Explanation of:*
-1. Strict mode with examples
+1. Strict mode followed by examples and labs
-2. Arrow functions with examples
+2. Arrow functions followed by examples and labs
-3. forEach with examples
+3. forEach followed by examples and labs
-4. Map with examples
+4. Map with labs
-5. Filter with examples
+5. Filter with labs
-6. Reduce with examples
+6. Reduce with labs
-7. Practice with examples
+7. Practice Session

 ## How JS works
 Lets start with this video to revise that [how Javascript works](https://www.youtube.com/watch?v=b1ieJtIx1NY).